costas778/serverless/README.md

 **NOTE:** the above are an example.
 You can create these with your account in IAM.

 terraform init

 terraform fmt

-terraform plan (I recommend you copy and paste this generated output in a text file for troubleshooting purposes), terraform apply
+terraform plan (I recommend you copy and paste this generated output in a text file for troubleshooting purposes)

+terraform apply

 When prompted: